SilasReinagel/silasreinagel.github.io/static/delivering/C9_assembling_your_team.md

 One thing to be careful with when assigning multiple roles is that you need to realize there are costs to assigning multiple roles.
 In addition to the obviously larger workload, there is also the cost of the context switching, of additional communication, and a potential cost to quality due to a split focus.
 A person with one role can polish something until it's really great.
 With multiple roles, usually only one area of focus will end up superb.

-If you do assign multiple roles to a single contributer, make sure you assign priorities to each role.
+If you do assign multiple roles to a single contributor, make sure you assign priorities to each role.
 If you have a UX Engineer who is also doing Sound Design and Music Composition, you need to set clear expectations for which role is most and least important of the three.

 ---